 - The system has serviceable life.
-The average life expectancy of the heating and cooling system or water heater may justify the repair.
-For heating and air conditioning systems, that’s about 10-15 years.
+The average life expectancy of the cooling and heating system or water heater may justify the repair.
+For air conditioning and heating systems, that’s about 10-15 years.
 For a water heater, it’s about 8-10 years.

 - The repair is covered.
 If the part or repair is covered under a manufacturer’s warranty or a home service plan, a repair is usually the best option.

 - Dependable operation.
 If the system has operated consistently and efficiently in the past, a repair is likely to get it up and running again.

 When to Replace Your Cooling & Heating System or Water Heater:

 - The required repair is costly.
 If the required repair is more than 50% of the cost of a new system, a replacement system will likely save you money in the long run.

 - The system is beyond its serviceable life.
 The age of the system is a big factor when deciding to upgrade.
 If the system has surpassed its life expectancy, a repair may not significantly extend its serviceable life.

 - The equipment is out of warranty.
 If the equipment isn’t covered by a manufacturer’s warranty or a service plan, the cost to repair could be significant.
 In this case, a replacement might be the best option.

 - Unreliable operation.
 The system has needed several repairs in the past, frequently breaks down and is overall unreliable.

 - Upgrade to higher efficiency.
 New equipment typically has improved energy efficiency ratings.
 The annual savings of a new, high efficiency system can help pay for the new equipment over time.